Berlin property prices & real estate market trends

 Despite the sharp increase of prices, Berlin real estate prices remain affordable.
-Compared to other housing markets in Germany, house prices in Berlin are 2 to 3 times less expensive than in most large cities in Germany and Europe such as Hamburg, Munich, Stuttgart and Frankfurt, for an equivalent location and home quality standard.
+Compared to other housing markets in Germany, house prices in Berlin are 2 to 3 times less expensive than in most large cities in Germany and Europe such as Hamburg, Munich, Stuttgart and Frankfurt, London or Paris.
 With the economic boom of the city, the catch-up of Berlin real estate market compared to other European capitals continues with double-digit growth sustained by tremendous residential housing demand.